waku-org/docs.waku.org/docs/overview/concepts/network-domains.md

 ## Gossip Domain

-Gossipsub derives its name from the practice within pub-sub networks where peers gossip about the messages they have encountered, thus establishing a message delivery network.
+Gossipsub derives its name from the practice within Pub/Sub networks where peers gossip about the messages they have encountered, thus establishing a message delivery network.

 Waku employs gossiping through [`WAKU-RELAY`](/overview/concepts/protocols#waku-relay) to distribute messages across the network.
 Additionally, Waku introduces [`WAKU-RLN-RELAY`](/overview/concepts/protocols#waku-rln-relay), an experimental mechanism that combines privacy preservation and economic spam protection.